brightmarch/vagrant-box/provisioning/roles/postgres/README.md

 The remote directory where the Postgres tarball will be copied to and unpacked.

 **Note**: This variable expects a trailing slash on the path.
 Thus, `/opt/src/postgres/` not `/opt/src/postgres`.
-This default variable is composed with other variables in `postgres/vars/main.yml` to create absolute paths to the tarball and the unpacked source.
+This default variable is composed with other variables in `postgres/vars/main.yml` to create an absolute path to the tarball and the unpacked source.

 ##### `postgres_user`